 I’ll give it credit for not being blatantly offensive to my senses, but not much.
-There’s some unpleasant bitterness both in the flavor and the potentially racist branding that’s keeping me from giving this anywhere near a par rating.
+There’s some unpleasant bitterness in the flavor that’s keeping me from giving this anywhere near a par rating.
 For the price, I recommend Evan Williams instead.

 Aging: No Age Statement (NAS)